yhc-1/MetaGraspNet/README.md

 <img src=".github/Image_Dataset.png" >
 <img src=".github/table_of_difficulties.PNG" width="500">
-*Object completeness refers to if a single object instance is visually crosscut into multiple segments due to occlusion.
+*<font size="1">Object completeness refers to if a single object instance is visually crosscut into multiple segments due to occlusion.</font>

 The dataset (5 difficulties) can be accessed at:
 1. https://www.kaggle.com/metagrasp/metagraspnetdifficulty1-easy